Queenstown, New Zealand: Secondary schools

 Wakatipu High School, a state secondary school for Year 9 to 13 students, is located in Frankton.

 Tertiary education

 Southern Institute of Technology (SIT), based in Invercargill, has a campus in Queenstown.

 Queenstown Resort College is a tertiary education provider focussing on tourism.
 The college actively supports events for international travel agents.

 ACE Wakatipu has a community focus, and provides links to many adult training opportunities.

 Churches

 Saint Andrew's church

 Saint Andrew's Presbyterian church was completed in 1968 to replace the previous church, which was sold and demolished to reuse the land.
 The church is designed to seat 350 parishioners.
 The Presbyterian church has been active in the Wakatipu area since 1865.

 Saint Peter's church

-Saint Peter's Anglican church was built in 1932 for a cost of 2862 pounds and consecrated on 23 November 1932.
-It replaced the previous wooden church, which was built in 1863.
+The first Anglican church in Queenstown was constructed in 1863.
+In 1926 it was decided to build a new church and Henry McDowell Smith was appointed architect.
+The new church cost £2,862 and work began 21 April 1932, with the foundation stone being laid by the Archdeacon of Central Otago Algy Whitehead on 22 June and the church was consecrated on 23 November by the Bishop of Dunedin Isaac Richards.